 - disaster relief efforts after the 2010 earthquake in Haiti

-- schools’ rebuilding activities after Hurricane Dean in Jamaica
+- rebuilding schools after Hurricane Dean in Jamaica

 - and water projects for native communities in Honduras.

-The former performer turned public speaker, Jomain has received numerous awards and recognition for his persistent call for the recognition of the human rights of Jamaica’s most vulnerable, including its Lesbian Gay Bisexual and Transgender (LGBT) communities.
+The former performer turned public speaker, Jomain has received numerous awards and recognition for his persistent call for the recognition of the human rights of Jamaica’s most vulnerable, including its Lesbian Gay Bisexual, Transgender and Queer (LGBTQ) communities.